dbores3/lessons/README.md

 # lessons
-Just some exercises from Codility in PHP, JS & PYTHON3
+Just some exercises from Codility in PHP, JS & PY